karstenw/geosLib/README.md

 The results were mixed.
 Images looked either as BW or color right.
 Seldom both.
 So the converter now creates both versions.

-This is very buggy & slow (ca. 1.5 s per document) but it works most of the time and was a nice trip to the past.
+The speed is now acceptable.
+It has been at 1.5s for 1 document.
+Now it converts 75 documents in under 15s.

 # Update

-The essential bug that made me output bw and color versions has been found: the entry for white in the color look up table was wrong.
++ The essential bug that made me output bw and color versions has been found: the entry for white in the color look up table was wrong.
 White was nearly black...

++ Photo Albume V1 files are now converted too.
+Each entry is written as a file.

 # Requisites
 + [pillow](https://github.com/python-pillow/Pillow)